vbraun/run-jupyter-hub/README.md

 -------------

 For anything but quickstart you should have a configuration file.
-Generate one with
+Generate a default `jupyterhub_config.py` with the command

-    jupyterhub --generate-config
+    ./jupyterhub --generate-config

-and then always launch `./jupyterhub -f jupyterhub_config.py` to pick up your settings.
+This configuration file is automatically used by the `./jupyterhub` launcher script.